A Guide to the 9th Arrondissement of Paris

 Where the 9th Arrondissement is Located in Paris

 South Pigalle, or SoPi, is another name for the 9th arrondissement of Paris.
 When I first moved to Paris in 2013, the area wasn’t as hot and trendy as it is now.
 Finding a good coffee shop or brasserie that wasn’t a tourist trap was hard.
-That has all changed in the last ten years, making this area a must-visit area of Paris filled with great food and coffee.
+That has all changed in the last ten years, making this area a must-visit Paris filled with great food and coffee.

 Main Streets in the 9th Arrondissement